JChristensen/CurrentTransformer/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/gpl.html>

 ## Introduction
-The CurrentTransformer library measures RMS current values in a 50/60Hz AC circuit using current transformers.
-Each call to `read()` causes the analog-to-digital converter (ADC) to measure a single AC cycle.
-The data gathered is processed using the [standard RMS calculation](https://en.wikipedia.org/wiki/Root_mean_square#Definition) and the result in amperes is returned to the caller.
+The CurrentTransformer library measures RMS current values in a 50/60Hz AC circuit using [current transformers](https://en.wikipedia.org/wiki/Current_transformer).
+Each read causes the analog-to-digital converter (ADC) to measure a single AC cycle.
+The data gathered is processed using the [standard RMS calculation](https://en.wikipedia.org/wiki/Root_mean_square#Definition) to give the result in amperes.

+The library contains two classes. `CT_Sensor` is used to define one or more current transformers. `CT_Control` does the actual measurement when `CT_Control::read()` is called.
+Each call to `read()` can read either one or two current transformers in a single AC cycle.

 Since each call to `read()` measures only a single cycle, it may be desirable, depending on the application and the nature of the electrical load, to make several calls, perhaps averaging the results, removing transients, etc. Each call to `read()` only takes about as long as one AC cycle, so there is not a lot of overhead or delay in taking several measurements.